 LEARNING OBJECTIVES KNOWLEDGE STATEMENTS

-6. Adjust data and/or estimation techniques for changes in: Internal environment (e.g., claims processes that result in a shift in adequacy of case outstanding or a shift in settlement rates, change in mix of business, change in rate level) External environment (e.g., inflationary or legal environment) Range of weight: 4-8 percent a.
+6. Adjust data and/or estimation techniques for changes in: Internal environment (e.g., claims processes that result in a shift in adequacy of case outstanding or a shift in settlement rates, change in mix of business, change in rate level) External environment (e.g., inflationary or legal environment) a.
 Effect on reserving techniques due to change in: rate levels, claim ratio, mix of business b.
 Use of trend factors and tort reform factors in estimation techniques c.
 Adjustment for changes in case outstanding adequacy d.
 Adjustment for changes in rate of claims settlement

 READINGS

 Friedland, Chapters 7-14